 Method #1: Recording An Acoustic Guitar Using The XY Technique

-This is one of the most commons ways to record an acoustic guitar.
-The XY technique is, pretty simply, crossing the paths of two microphones (commonly a Shure SM57 or similar cardioid mic) so that their heads are right next to each other but at an angle from 45 to 90 degrees.
+This is one of the most common ways to record an acoustic guitar.
+The XY technique is, pretty simply, crossing the paths of two microphones (usually a Shure SM57 or similar cardioid mic) so that their heads are right next to each other but at an angle from 45 to 90 degrees.
 You’ll want to use a good-quality dynamic or condenser cardioid microphone.
 Ideally a matched pair (two microphones of the same model that have been optimized for use with each other).
 This cuts down on phase cancellation and makes the microphones sound better after panning.

 Method #2: How To Record Acoustic Guitar Using Spaced Pair